[Fix] YouTube Video Won't Play

 Firewalls: It is doubtful that your firewall or another security tool is blocking access to YouTube.

-Check within your installed security software to make sure that YouTube is listed as an authorized websites that's allowed to operate without interference.
+Check within your installed security software to make sure that YouTube is listed as an authorized website that is allowed to operate without interference.

 YouTube stops to support aging devices: According to The Verge, YouTube will stop working on the older Apple TV and other aging devices.
 The list of devices includes older TVs and Blu-ray disc players from Sony and Panasonic, Google TV devices running version 3 or 4, game consoles without support for Adobe Flash or HTML5, along with iOS devices running anything less than iOS 7.